8 predictions from Gartner for IT in 2011 and beyond

 This could be realistic but that may not necessarily equate to a cost-reduction.
 Organisations need to be smart in how they implement new technologies and systems to ensure that they aren’t just moving costs around.

-By 2015, 20 percent of non-IT Global 500 companies will be cloud service providers.
+5. By 2015, 20% of non-IT Global 500 companies will be cloud service providers.

-I’m not really sure on this one in terms of ‘non-IT’ companies.
+I’m not really sure about this one in terms of ‘non-IT’ companies.
 I’d be interested in discussing these further and seeing/hearing examples.
 I’ve certainly seen it in the public-sector, i.e. where a council supplies IT service out of its data centre to other councils and public sector organisations – to the detriment of private businesses I should add.

 I don’t really agree with this point.
-I just see the security risks, even if users are mainly accessing ‘cloud based’ services.
+I just see the security risks, even if users are mainly accessing ‘cloud-based’ services.

-By 2013, 80 percent of businesses will support a workforce using tablets.
+7. By 2013, 80% of businesses will support a workforce using tablets.

-By 2015, 10 percent of your online “friends” will be nonhuman.
+8. By 2015, 10% of your online “friends” will be nonhuman.

-Gartner suggest that by 2015 we’ll be talking with social bots in communities.
+Gartner suggests that by 2015 we’ll be talking with social bots in communities.
 I think we’ll certainly see an initial rise in this area but whether it can be sustained will be interesting, i.e. will it just turn into another form of SPAM?
 I think we are getting close to information overload and we all just want to speak to people at the end of the day.